jek97/Mobile-robot-control/README.md

     # publish the message on the given topic
     pub_conf.publish(confy)
 ```
-which simpluy aquire the message fulfill the custom message confy and pusblish it under the topic *'/configuration'*.
+which simply aquire the odometry message fulfill the custom message confy and pusblish it under the topic *'/configuration'*.
-* node_c: it will use the information received to print on the terminal the actual distance to the goal and the average speed of tyhe robot:
+* node_c: it will use the information received to print on the terminal the actual distance to the goal and the average speed of the robot:
 ```
 def main():
     rospy.init_node('node_c', anonymous=True) # init the node